taktse/htc-class/README.md

 # htc-class
-Class notes, lessons, and examples for An Najah 2018 HTC Class
+Class notes, lessons, and examples for An Najah 2018 HTC Class.

 HelloWorld - Simple Hello World example.
 Includes two HTCondor submit files.
 Onee to run one instance and one to run many instances.
 It also